DAY SEVEN

 To the town of Alberobello, for the hospitality offered by its citizens during the racial persecutions.

 After enjoying the unique architecture, we split off again and Kristen and I took some time walking around the cute shops in the area.
+Ceramics are everywhere in Puglia, and one of the most common things you see are pumi.
+The pumo is a traditional ornament of the region, usually a stylized pomegranate shape, considered a symbol of good luck and prosperity.

 One store we stopped into had stairs to their rooftop so we went up to take in the view.
 I loved someone’s pink laundry blowing in the breeze!

 As we were starting to walk back to the bus to meet the rest of the group, we met one shop owner who was an absolute masterful saleswoman.
 She managed to get us into her store, have us try multiple types of her homemade cream liquors, and walk out unexpectedly buying a whole bunch of stuff.
-I got this cute little jar of oregano with a trulli roof lid, plus a bottle of almondcello.
-Kristen went to town buying gifts and multiple bottles of the liquors.
-To be fair, they were delicious!

 Slightly tipsy at this point, we finally made our way back to the bus, catching each other up on our days and comparing purchases.